xye7ei/gllc/README.md

 (['b', 'a', 'b', 'b', 'a'], 'c')
 ```

-## About the meaning
+## About the semantics

-Simply parsing is always not enough - interpretation is necessary in practical work.
-Based on the concepts above, a semantical combinator is just easy to write:
+Simply parsing is always not enough - interpretation is almost always necessary when working with practical data transformation.
+Now we easily define the `Seman` expression to indicate interpretation:

 ``` python
 class Seman(PExpr):